 The water treatment process at Toowoomba begins with the screening of the water, which is collected from dams.
 After screening process, the screened water is dosed with the coagulants at the flash mixer.
 During this process, the Poly aluminum Chloride and LT 25 are utilized so that there could be maximum PH factor for forming flocs.
 Next to this, agglomeration of flocs in flocculation chamber is processed, in which the approximate hydraulic detention time is twenty minutes.
 Once the process is done, physical process starts with the sedimentation, in which hydraulic detention time is 40 minutes.
 At last, water needs to be clarified through filtration process that eliminates the existing finer floc particles from the water.
-At the last stage, disinfection of water is processed with aim to eliminate all injurious and harmful microorganisms from the water. uk dissertation writing
+At the last stage, disinfection of water is processed with aim to eliminate all injurious and harmful microorganisms from the water.

 Non-destructive Structural Testing

 In order to measure the properties of concrete, three different tests are undertaken named as destructive structural test, semi-destructive test and non-destructive test.
 When measuring the properties of concrete through destructive test, it is observed that sample of concrete is usually damaged.
 The test carried out under the destructive test are compressive strengthen test, tensile strengthen test and flexural strengthen test.
 As far as the semi destructive test is concerned, it is observed that during testing, merely small part of the structure is damaged, which can be observed in core cutter test.
 The non-destructive test is an effective way to measure the properties of concrete, in which structure of concrete is not damaged.
 In order to undertake this test, distinct nature of tools and equipments are exploited such as rebound hammer, kolectric micro covermeter and ultrasonic pulse velocity.
+Best assignment help from the professional writers

 Rebound Hammer (Schmidt)

 The rebound hammer is used following the rule of spring that generates rebound forces.
 Some of the properties including young modulus (E), mass (ρ) and surface hardness can control this force.
 The process starts with the strike to the sample of concrete and read the rebound values.
-The table given below shows the summary of result taken after following the above-mention process. buy assignment paper.
+The table given below shows the summary of result taken after following the above-mention process.

 Table 1: Results of Rebound hammer test